Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

 \paragraph{Predictive performance comparison} All the models are used to predict the spatiotemporal dynamics of 100 randomly generated initial fields which are not seen in training.
 The relative prediction errors $\epsilon_t$ of the existing SOTA neural operators and PPNN are compared in Fig.~\ref{fig:baseline-compare}.
 As shown in Fig.~\ref{fig:baseline-compare}a and~\ref{fig:baseline-compare}b, PPNN significantly outperforms all the other SOTA baselines for all the time steps in both training and testing parameter regimes.
 All the existing SOTA neural operators have much higher prediction errors (several orders of magnitude higher) compared to PPNN, especially when entering the extrapolation range (after 100 time steps), where the error grows rapidly.
-In contrast, the relative error of PPNN predictions remains very low ($10^{-3}$) and barely accumulated evolving with time.
+In contrast, the relative error of PPNN predictions remains very low ($10^{-3}$) and barely accumulated evolving with time (shown in Fig~\ref{fig:baseline-compare}a).
 The prediction errors of most continuous neural operators do not grow monotonically since their predictions do not rely on auto-regressive model rollout and thus does not have error accumulation issue.
 However, the overall accuracy of all continuous neural operators (particularly in extrapolation range) is much lower than that of PPNN.
-Besides, PPNN exhibits a much smaller error scattering over different testing samples, indicating remarkably higher robustness compared to existing SOTA methods.
+Besides, PPNN exhibits a much smaller error scattering over different testing samples (shown in Fig.~\ref{fig:baseline-compare}b), indicating significantly higher robustness compared to existing SOTA methods.
 All of these observations suggest the obvious superiority of the PPNN in terms of extrapolability in time.
-The comparison of the generalizability in parameter space of all methods is shown in Fig.~\ref{fig:baseline-compare}a, where the dashed lines represent the averaged testing errors on the training parameter set, while the solid lines indicate the errors on the testing parameter set.
-It is clear that all the continuous neural operators have a significantly higher prediction error on the testing set than that on the training set, while the PPNN's prediction errors are almost the same on both the testing and training sets, which are much lower than all the other methods, indicating a much better generalizability.
-It is worth mentioning that the notable overfitting issue is observed in DeepONet with increased trainable parameters, i.e., DeepONet-L. It can be seen that although the prediction errors of DeepONet-L and FNO are relatively lower on training parameter sets and interpolation regimes, they rapidly increase when stepping into extrapolation ranges and unseen parameter regimes.